Grammar term · The ism · Gender

 In the Qur'an

-Ash-Shams 91:1 — “By the sun and its brightness”
+Ash-Shams 91:1 — “By the Sun and his (glorious) splendour;”

 شَمْس has no feminine sign, yet the pronoun ـهَا refers back to it as feminine — the sun is feminine by usage.